 DJ Magazine – LEFTFIELD PAGE – September 2004

 Turning more tricks than Jesus, Nicola Conte is something of a miracle worker.
 And right on cue he’s done it again with this twelve.
-Acting as a pre cursor to his new album ‘Other Directions’, it’s business as usual as he fires off two more exemplary lessons in dance floor jazz-traditional, faithful and bursting to the seems with polished, masterful musianship.
+Acting as a precursor to his new album ‘Other Directions’, it’s business as usual as he fires off two more exemplary lessons in dance floor jazz-traditional, faithful and bursting to the seams with polished, masterful musicianship.

 DJ Magazine – GUEST REVIEWS PAGE BY STONEBRIDGE – SEPTEMBER 2004